radek-svanda-elder/aws-tools/aws-bash/README.md

 Adds name of the current AWS account in front of your prompt.
 Color is based on account name.
+When you session expires the prompt function logs you back in.

 Add to your `.bashrc`